fpuma/physics2dmodule/README.md

-# SharpmakeTemplate
+# Leo
-Template with a sharpmake setup to create visual studio solutions based on the source files and libraries to be used
+Leo is a 2D physics framework.
+Using Box2D under the hood.